Absent (2011 film): Synopsis

-The story is told by Sebastián (Carlos Echevarría), the sports coach who becomes the object of a student's affection.
-Martín (Javier De Pietro) is a 16-year-old student who is attracted to his coach, Sebastián.
-Sebastián tries to keep Martín at a distance, but at the same time tries to be kind and nurturing.
-Martín goes to great lengths in his attempt to get close to his teacher.
-When Martín hurts his eye during his swimming class, Sebastián initially takes him to the hospital.
-After treatment, Sebastián offers Martín a ride home.
-However, Martín was supposed to spend the night at a friend's house, so no one is expecting him to come home that night.
-Martín spends the night at Sebastián's house.
-Things come to a head when Sebastián realizes that he was being lied to and punches Martín in the face.
-He is not angry from disgust for being the object of Martín's desire, rather because Martín's dishonesty could potentially cost the coach his job.
-Offended, Martín taunts Sebastián, telling him to call the police and suggesting it would cause greater problems for Sebastián.
-Later, Martín accidentally falls off a roof after retrieving a neighbor's soccer ball, and Sebastián finds himself filled with remorse.
+The story is told by Sebastián (Carlos Echevarría), a high school sports coach who becomes the object of student and athlete Martín's (Javier De Pietro) affection.
+Sebastián tries to keep Martín at a distance, but at the same time, wants to be kind and nurturing.
+Martín goes to great lengths in his attempt to get closer to his coach.
+When Martín injures his eye during swimming, Sebastián initially takes him to the hospital; after treatment, Sebastián offers Martín a ride home.
+However, Martín was supposed to spend the night at a friend's house, so no one is expecting him to come home that night, thus he spends the night at Sebastián's house.
+Things come to a head when Sebastián realizes that he was being lied to, and punches Martín in the face.
+He is not angry from disgust or for being the object of Martín's desire, but rather because Martín's dishonesty could potentially cost the coach his job, or worse.
+Offended and feelings rejected, Martín taunts his teacher, telling him to call the police and suggesting it would cause greater problems.
+Later, Martín accidentally falls from a roof to his death after retrieving a neighbor's football, and Sebastián finds himself filled with remorse.